End of life care, dying and death

 So just use the ‘D’ words instead.

-Death and dying need to be discussed.
-Maybe people need more positive imagery to associate with death and dying, and doctors a broader repertoire of language.
-Julia Darling was a renowned poet who used her poetry as a medium to help individuals face illness, death and bereavement and to change the way that hospital systems treat patients and doctors talk to and care for their patients.
-Julia sadly died from metastatic breast cancer.
-She leaves behind her a legacy of beautiful poems that you can explore in more detail on her website.
+Julia Darling is a wonderful poet from the Northeast who used her poetry to help people manage illness, death and bereavement, to change the way that hospital systems and doctors deal with their patients, to break the mould, and to change the vocabulary.
+She also used her words in her poems to express her own experience of illness.
+Julia died from metastatic breast cancer.
+She leaves behind a legacy of beautiful poems that you can explore in more detail on her website.

 End